devschooldevops/02_linux/lesson-plan.md

 - be able to do basic file processing (grep, tail etc.)

 ## Resources required/used
-- Access to a Linux machine
+- Access to a Linux Red Hat machine

 ## Prerequisites
-- have a Linux machine setup (Azure VM, Local VM, Local OS)
+- have a Red Hat machine setup (Azure VM, Local VM, Local OS)
 - be curious :))

 ## Agenda
-Example:
-- introduction
-- will go through each section
+agenda.md

 ## Feedback from students
 (generic survey will be setup)